 Management assessed that the contractual terms of its financial assets are solely payments of principal and interest and consistent with basic lending arrangement.
-As of December 31, 2022 and 2021, carrying amounts of the Group's financial assets at amortized cost amounted to P1,456,092,134 and P1,207,542,745, respectively, as disclosed in Note 28.

 The Group's financial asset at FVTOCI is an equity instrument and its contractual terms do not give rise on specified dates to cash flows that are solely payments of principal and interest.
-In both years, the carrying amounts of the Group's financial asset measured at FVTOCI amounted to P48,223,200 and P47,801,400, respectively, as disclosed in Note 10.